agersant/crystal/docs/api/ecs/query_removed_components.md

 # Query:removed_components

-Returns all components that stopped being part of a match for this query during the last call to [ECS:update](ecs_update).
+Returns all components of a specific class (or inheriting from it) that stopped being part of a match for this query during the last call to [ECS:update](ecs_update).

 Components appear in this list when they meet 2 conditions: